onfido/onfido-sdk-ui/README.md

 ID_DOCUMENT_COUNTRY_SELECT - User reached the "Select issuing country" screen where the the appropriate issuing country can be searched for and selected if supported
-CROSS_DEVICE_INTRO - User reached the cross device "Continue on your phone" intro screen CROSS_DEVICE_GET_LINK - User reached the cross device "Get your secure link" screen CROSS_DEVICE_START - User reached the "document capture" screen on mobile after visiting the cross-device link DOCUMENT_CAPTURE_FRONT - User reached the "document capture" screen for the front side (for one-sided or two-sided document) DOCUMENT_CAPTURE_BACK - User reached the "document capture" screen for the back side (for two-sided document) DOCUMENT_CAPTURE_CONFIRMATION_FRONT - User reached the "document confirmation" screen for the front side (for one-sided or two-sided document)
+CROSS_DEVICE_INTRO - User reached the cross device "Continue on your phone" intro screen CROSS_DEVICE_GET_LINK - User reached the cross device "Get your secure link" screen CROSS_DEVICE_START - User reached the "document capture" screen on mobile after visiting the cross device link DOCUMENT_CAPTURE_FRONT - User reached the "document capture" screen for the front side (for one-sided or two-sided document) DOCUMENT_CAPTURE_BACK - User reached the "document capture" screen for the back side (for two-sided document) DOCUMENT_CAPTURE_CONFIRMATION_FRONT - User reached the "document confirmation" screen for the front side (for one-sided or two-sided document)